Anllela Sagra Goes Braless Under Unbuttoned Shirt To Flaunt Ample Chest & Sculpted Abs

-Popular influencer Anllela Sagra has a fabulous physique, and she does not seem to mind showing it off on social medial.
-The model’s latest Instagram update featured her flaunting her ample chest and sculpted abs as she went braless under an open shirt while sporting a pair of lace bikini bottoms.
+Popular influencer Anllela Sagra has a fabulous physique, and she does not seem to mind showing it off on social media.
+The model's latest Instagram update featured her flaunting her ample chest and sculpted abs as she went braless under an open shirt while sporting a pair of lace bikini bottoms.

-Anllela’s shirt was brown with thin white, vertical stripes.
-The shirt had long sleeves and a button-up front, which was unbuttoned to expose the front of her body.
-Her swimsuit bottoms were a lacy pale pink with thin side straps and gold ring details.
+Anllela's shirt was brown with thin white, vertical stripes.
+The shirt had long sleeves and a button-up front, which was completely undone to expose the front of her body.
+Her panties were a lacy pale pink with thin side straps and gold ring details.

 The popular influencer accessorized with a pair of gold hoop earrings, layered necklaces and several bracelets.

-The update consisted of four snapshots that captured Anllela inside posing in front of a door with damp hair.
+The update consisted of four snapshots which captured Anllela inside, posing in front of a door, her hair damp.

-The first photo was a closeup of Anllela’s chest.
-The image was cropped in the middle of her face and at her belly button, giving her online audience a good look at her chiseled six pack and breasts.
-She posed with one shoulder up, causing one side of the top to fall open and barely cover her one of her breasts.
+The first photo was a closeup of Anllela's chest.
+The image was cropped in the middle of her face and at her navel, giving her online audience a good look at her chiseled six-pack.
+She posed with one shoulder up, causing one side of the top to fall open and barely cover one of her breasts.

-The second picture showed more of Anllela’s body.
+The second picture showed more of Anllela's body.
 She held one hand behind her head while she flashed the peace sign with the other.
-Her six-pack was on full display as she blew a kiss with her eyes closed.
+Her six-pack was on full display as she puckered up, her eyes closed.

 The third snap was similar to the first in that Anllela was close to the lens, showing off her tight midsection and cleavage.
 She gazed at the camera with her lips slightly parted while sections of her wet hair fell over her chest.